laradock/laradock/README.md

 1. clone the LaraDock `docker-images` repository [https://github.com/LaraDock/docker-images](https://github.com/LaraDock/images)
 2. modify whichever `Dockfile` you want
 3. from the modified image directory run `docker build -t {your-image-name} .`

+All the images are open source and hosted on the [Docker Hub](https://hub.docker.com/u/laradock/).

 *If you find any bug or you have and suggestion that can improve the performance of any image, please consider contributing.
 Thanks in advance.*